prosper74/booking-project/README.md

 This where we handle all our pages and templates.
 This is where we use our scs package and all it's features.
 We want to collect the IP address of our users and store them in the session, then send them to be used in our HTML templates

+- `func (m *Repository) Home(w http.ResponseWriter, r *http.Request)` A function with a 'reciever' m, of type 'Repository'.
+This will give our handler function access to everything in the config file
+- `var Repo *Repository` Creating a Repository pattern.
+This variable is the repository used by the handlers
 - Get the IP address of user using the r parameter, which holds the `*http.Request` Go built in package - `remoteIP := r.RemoteAddr`
 - Store the IP in the site wide config which is available via the paramter 'm'.
 It takes in three parameters.
 The context, the name (which can be anything), and the value - `m.App.Session.Put(r.Context(), "remote_ip", remoteIP)`
 - Get the remote IP from the session - `getRemoteIP := m.App.Session.GetString(r.Context(), "remote_ip")`
 - Store the retrieved IP in the `stringMap` which is available in our HTML template - `stringMap["remote_ip"] = getRemoteIP`

 ### The routes.go file